fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 chartPresent: false
 ---

-FusionCharts Suite XT includes the **FusionCharts PHP wrapper** that lets you create interactive, data-driven charts in your PHP website without writing any JavaScript code.
-JavaScript and HTML code is used to generate charts in the browsers.
-The wrapper receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.
+FusionCharts Suite XT includes the FusionCharts server-side PHP wrapper that lets you create interactive, data-driven charts.
+FusionCharts uses JavaScript and HTML code to generate charts in the browser.
+Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
+The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
+Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 In this article, we will show you how you can download and install the `FusionCharts PHP` wrapper and all the other dependencies on your system.